 Hypería: I had Hennyox whispering me his girlfriend was asking if I was 15 while streaming progress (I’m 24)

 Halby: During Spirit Kings progression we never reset the encounter to get the easier combinations so the raid was getting frustrated by the boss really wiping us hard.
 When a few people questioned going on till the usual raid end that evening I didn't hold back reminding them (screaming) of our expectations.
 The raid however ended in some good attempts and the boss fell over the next day.
 Generally Luun does most of the raging these days as he’s raid leading.

 Hypería: Amber-reshaper of your UI'sok, the amount of wipes due to keybind issues + UI displacements of boss CD's.
 Was frustrating every attempt.

-Ganaza: We lost over an hour or so progress on Will of Emperor due to some retarded bug involving the pipes not being there.
-Actually fuck that, wasting 70% of our pulls on Zor'lok because the bug flew to the wrong platform really pissed us off.
+Ganaza: We lost over an hour or so progress on Will of Emperor due to a bug involving the pipes not being there.
+Wasting 70% of our pulls on Zor'lok because the bug flew to the wrong platform really pissed us off.
 However, we did what we do best and turned the situation into a ScrubBusters comedy show.